2018 Jeep Compass Trim Levels with Comparisons & Configurations.

 On its own, the Latitude has little to offer over the sport aside from the fancier interior design.
 Its many optional packages though, not only offer customization, but are also much cheaper than similar offerings on competing vehicles.
 The two safety packages together are listed at less than $1,500 as an example.

-Compare the 2018 Jeep Compass Latitude vs Limited Trim Levels.
+Compare the 2018 Jeep Compass Latitude vs Limited Trims.
 What is the difference?

 As the premium model of the Compass, the Limited comes with a full range of nice appearance and comfort features.
 It is upholstered in leather, with front seats that are power-adjustable and heated.
 The steering wheel is heated, and the Limited also includes 18-inch wheels and all of the features of the Latitude Popular Equipment Group package.